 6. Be Flexible

-When learning through virtual platforms, keep in mind that no two days are the same.
+When learning through virtual platforms, remember that no two days are the same.

 Some days may go according to plan, while others don’t.